fabriciodorneles/desafio-nodejs/postman-text.md

 <p align="center">
   <a href="#-about">About</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="#-demo-version">Demo Online Version</a>
   <a href="#-how-to-execute">How to Execute</a>
 </p>

 ## 📌 About

-This is an API for a job challenge.
+This is an API made for a Job challenge.

 Author: [Fabricio Dorneles](https://github.com/fabriciodorneles)

 The API consumes the data of another [API](https://jsonplaceholder.typicode.com/users), normalize and store it in a MySql Data Base.
-You can see the API Documentation via postman, in this [link](https://explore.postman.com/api/8408/desafio-nodejs---mutant).
-After install in you machine you can test the API in the same [link](https://explore.postman.com/api/8408/desafio-nodejs---mutant).
 The Error Logs are stored in a file in the project directory via [Winston](https://www.npmjs.com/package/winston) Lib.

 It has two basic functionalities:
 ### **'/download' Functionality**